Customs Clearance FAQ’s

 Part of our business at FPF Global, is acting as a customs clearance agent on behalf of our existing clients and new importers.
-FPF Global provides a comprehensive customs clearance service at all major UK airports and seaports, therefore being an ideal company to handle the customs clearance of your import cargo.
+FPF Global provides a comprehensive customs clearance service at all major UK airports and seaports.
+Therefore this makes us an ideal company to handle the customs clearance of your import cargo, whether it’s arriving at Grangemouth, Manchester, Teesport, Felixstowe, Southampton or London Heathrow.
 Whether you are shipping goods from China, importing goods from the USA or elsewhere in the world – FPF Global will be your customs clearance agent, to provide a reliable and cost effective UK customs clearance service on your behalf.

 Frequently Asked Questions about Customs Clearance